 In order to keep the flame going with ground turkey, I like experimenting with flavors.
 This Mongolian Ground Turkey recipe turned out to be so flavorful, quick, and simple that I’m thrilled to share it!

 For those of you looking to change up your dinner routine and/or those who like to meal prep, I have a feeling you’ll take to this recipe lickety split.

 Let’s talk ingredients.

-Dazzle your family and friends with quick and easy beef stir fry!
-This fresh, vibrant recipe comes together in less than 30 minutes and incorporates an amazing homemade soy-free easy stir fry sauce.
-Psst!
-This recipe can easily be made paleo or keto!
+Easy beef stir fry recipe!
+This fresh, vibrant recipe comes together in 30 minutes and incorporates homemade soy-free stir fry sauce.

 Fresh and flavorful basil fried rice with coconut milk, carrot, broccoli, peas, and more!
 This easy fried rice recipe is healthful with a twist!

 Whenever I find myself disgruntled and ask myself what I can do to make myself feel less cremudginy, the answer is often (always) the same: carbs.

 Specifically of the fried rice varietal.

 Don’t fret…you can still enjoy a pile of fried rice on the days you don’t feel like throwing yourself on the ground like a rag doll and tantruming it out.
 The true fact is, fried rice simply makes everything better.

 And that is a fact of life upon which you can quote me 😉